xiaoxiae/videos/12-state-space/SCRIPT.md

 On the surface, it seems like this makes the problem fundamentally more difficult, but it actually doesn't. <!-- fadeout (make the question appear and then cross it out) -->

 \marginpar{\texttt{BFSMinotaur}}
-The way we wrote the function BFS earlier is very general -- it doesn't care about neither Theseus nor the Minotaur; it just takes an initial state and a stop condition <!-- highlight them -->, whatever they might be, and repeatedly adds <!-- again highlight --> and explores neighbouring states, meaning that we can re-use it to solve our Minotaur problem!
+The way we wrote the function BFS is very general -- it doesn't care about Theseus or the Minotaur; it just takes an initial state and a stop condition, whatever they might be, and repeatedly adds and explores neighbouring states via the `next_states` function, meaning that we can reuse it to solve our Minotaur problem!

-For starters, let's add the Minotaur to the maze, say here. <!-- zoom to the maze specifically -->
+For starters, let's add the Minotaur to the maze, say here. <!-- flash colro same as maze + offset -->
-We'll have to find it, so let's add some code to do that. <!-- zoom out to the code -->
+We'll have to find it, so let's add some code to do that.
-Although the BFS function doesn't change, the way we call it does: as we've discussed, the state is now a `(theseus, minotaur)` tuple and the stop condition only checks if Theseus escaped, not the entire pair. <!-- animate this showing -->
+Although the BFS function doesn't change, the way we call it does: as we've discussed, the state is now a `(theseus, minotaur)` tuple and the stop condition only checks if Theseus escaped.

-We'll also rename the `next_states` function, because now it only returns the next possible positions of Theseus. <!-- animate this -->
+We'll also rename the `next_states` function, because now it only returns the next possible positions of Theseus.

 Now let's write a function that moves the Minotaur.
-To do this, we'll first write a simpler function that just moves it in one direction, returning +1, 0 or -1 <!-- animate --> based on on how the Minotaur should move to get closer to Theseus.
+To do this, we'll first write a simpler function that just moves it in one direction, returning +1, 0 or -1 based on on how the Minotaur should move to get closer to Theseus.

-The main function for minotaur movement is quite straight-forward: given the position of Theseus and the Minotaur, it first attempts to move closer horizontally and, if not successful, attempts to do so vertically, repeating twice.
+The main function for minotaur movement is quite straight-forward: given the position of Theseus and the Minotaur, it first attempts to move closer horizontally and, if not successful, attempts to do so vertically, repeating twice. <!-- highlights -->

 The actual `next_states` function is again pretty straight-forward: Theseus attempts to move in all directions and Minotaur follows suit.
-If he catches Theseus, the state is invalid, else it's fine.
+If he catches Theseus, the state is invalid, else it's fine. <!-- highlights -->

-Running the code now, we see that the path is quite a bit longer, since Theseus has to trick the Minotaur to go to the corner, only then can he escape.
+Running the code now, we see that the path is quite a bit longer, since Theseus has to trick the Minotaur to go to the corner, only then can he escape. <!-- aniumate show the path -->

-Just for completeness, here is the path that Theseus has to take to escape the Minotaur in the original previous maze.
+And, just for completeness, here is the path that Theseus has to take to escape the Minotaur in the original previous maze. <!-- animate this path too -->

 Just to show you that this method can apply to quite a wide variety of problems, we'll help this frog jump across a bridge filled with holes.
 It wants to get to the other side in as few jumps as possible without falling, but since it's a frogmatician, it only knows prime numbers and can therefore only jump 2, 3, 5 or 7 tiles at a time (either forward or backward).